egorhowell/Data-Science-Projects/Working With TensorFlow/READ.md

-# This folder contains my work with TensorFlow.
-Most of it is basic image recoginiation.
+- This folder contains my work with TensorFlow
+- This contains very simple projects so I can practise my skills